-- 1. Public Officer status removes barriers to hiring which promotes equity and diversity.
-A major barrier to hiring otherwise qualified candidates is the rigor and length of the Peace Officer background investigation. - 2.
-An additional barrier to hire will be removed by replacing the current requirement for a Park Ranger focused National Park Service law enforcement training academy, which is no longer available locally, with a custom training program for Park Rangers.
-This also provides the department the opportunity to align the training with the updated status and policies of park rangers designated as Public Officers. - 3.
-Public officer status provides clarity on Park Rangers scope of work and legal protections when working within the scope of the Park Ranger authority.
-Since law enforcement is not the primary duty of a Public Officer, through ordinance and policies and procedures, Regional Parks can clearly articulate what level of rule and law enforcement is applicable while still providing civil protections against the possibility of a perceived detention during the issuance of a citation. - 4.
-The Public Officer status clarifies that Park Rangers are not park police, do not have the ability to arrest or transport, and that law enforcement is not the primary duty.
-Additionally, Department policies will clarify specific roles when a public officer may use certain powers afforded them in California Penal Code 836.5.
-Regional Parks has always articulated a low level of law enforcement philosophy, however, there is confusion from the public, staff and other law enforcement agencies about which tools, activities and equipment Park Rangers have with their current peace officer status. - 5.
-Public officer retains the public safety role and identity for Park Rangers.
-Public officers may still be called upon to help with evacuations, use of hi/lo sirens and move behind boundaries during emergencies to access parks as necessary and as directed. - 6.
-The public officer model increases opportunities for staff mobility within the Department.
+1. Public Officer status removes barriers to hiring which promotes equity and diversity.
+A major barrier to hiring otherwise qualified candidates is the rigor and length of the Peace Officer background investigation.

+2. An additional barrier to hire will be removed by replacing the current requirement for a Park Ranger focused National Park Service law enforcement training academy, which is no longer available locally, with a customized training program for Park Rangers.
+This also provides the Department the opportunity to align the training with the updated status and policies of Park Rangers designated as Public Officers.

+3. Public Officer status provides clarity on Park Rangers scope of work and legal protections when working within the scope of the Park Ranger authority.
+Since law enforcement is not the primary duty of a Public Officer, through ordinance and policies and procedures, Regional Parks can clearly articulate what level of rule regulation enforcement is applicable while still providing civil protections against the possibility of a perceived detention during the issuance of a citation.

+4. The Public Officer status clarifies that Park Rangers are not park police, do not have the ability to arrest or transport, and that law enforcement is not the primary duty.
+Additionally, Department policies will clarify specific roles when a Public Officer may use certain powers afforded them in California Penal Code 836.5.
+Regional Parks has always articulated a low level of law enforcement philosophy, however, there is confusion from the public, staff and other law enforcement agencies about which tools, activities and equipment Park Rangers have with their current peace officer status.

+5. Public Officer retains the public safety role and identity for Park Rangers.
+Public Officers may still be called upon to help with evacuations, use of hi/lo sirens and move behind boundaries during emergencies to access parks as necessary and as directed.

+6. The Public Officer model increases opportunities for staff mobility within the Department.
 Reducing the barriers of the law enforcement academy and Peace Officer background will facilitate more opportunities for movement between divisions within Regional Parks, creating an increase in transferable knowledge and skills that benefit the public and the Park Ranger workforce.

-Pacial Fauity
+The County is engaging in the necessary meetings and negotiations with the affected bargaining unit representatives in accordance with State law.

+Strategic Plan:

+N/A

 Racial Equity:

-Was this item identified as an opportuing No Prior Board Actions: May 21, 2024: Introduced, read title, and designation of Park Rangers from Peace d waived further reading (of a proposed ordinance ch
+Was this item identified as an opportunity to apply the Racial Equity Toolkit?
+No

+Prior Board Actions:

 FISCAL SUMMARY

-Expenditures FY24-25 Projected FY25-26 Projected
+Expenditures FY23-24 Adopted FY24-25 Projected FY25-26 Projected

 Budgeted Expenses

 Additional Appropriation Requested

 Total Expenditures

 Funding Sources

 General Fund/WA GF

 State/Federal

 Fees/Other

 Use of Fund Balance

 General Fund Contingencies

 Total Sources

-Narrative Explanation of Fiscal Impacts None :
+Narrative Explanation of Fiscal Impacts:

-Staffing Impacts:

-Position Title (Payroll Classification) Monthly Salary Range (A-I Step) Additions (Number) Deletions (Number)
+Staffing Impacts: Position Title (Payroll Classification) Monthly Salary Range (A-I Step) Additions (Number) Deletions (Number)

-Agenda Date: 7/16/2024
+Narrative Explanation of Staffing Impacts (If Required):

+Attachments:

-Attachments: Ordinance
+Resolution Ordinance

-Agenda Date: 7/16/2024 Related Items "On File" with the Clerk of the Board: None
+Related Items "On File" with the Clerk of the Board: